HubSpot/drop/docs/intro.md

 #### `constrainToScrollParent`

-Similar to `constrainToWindow` but for the target element's first scroll parent, that is the first parent which has `overflow: auto` or `overflow: scroll` set, or the body, whichever comes first.
+Similar to `constrainToWindow` but for the target element's first scroll parent: the first parent that has `overflow: auto` or `overflow: scroll` set, or the body, whichever comes first.

 #### `classes`